anandsubbu007/test_assignments/fininfocom/README.md

 # FinInfoCom - Assignment

-A Api Testing appllication using Flutter.
+An Api Testing application using Flutter.

 ## Getting Started